ulrichoke/k8s/README.md

 - Configure: configure ingress resources (url route and rules, ssl certificate, ...)

 The ingress controllers have additional intelligence to monitor cluster and configure the nginx server when something is changed (like domain name, rules, ...).
 This will require a ___ServiceAccount___ objet to do so.
 The configuration parameters (timeout, keep-alive, err-log-path, ssl-protocols, ...)  are set by using a ___ConfigMap___ object.

+## Required resources:
+- Deployment definition
+- Service definition to link to the deployment
+- ConfigMap for configuration
+- Auth to set right permissions.